 They broke boundaries and challenged conceptions.
-We asked you for your must-read classics; from timeless non-fiction to iconic bestsellers, these are your essential recommends.
-Books ranked in no particular order.
-Jump to: 25 | 50 | 75 | 100
+We asked you for your must-read classics; from iconic bestsellers to lesser-known gems, these are your essential recommends.

 Gabriel Garcia Marquez was born in Aracataca, Colombia, in 1927.
 He studied at the National University of Colombia in Bogotá, and later worked as a reporter for the Colombian newspaper El Espectador and as a foreign correspondent in Rome, Paris, Barcelona, Caracas and New York.
 He is the author of several novels and collections of stories, including Eyes of a Blue Dog (1947), Leaf Storm (1955), No One Writesto the Colonel (1958), In Evil Hour (1962), Big Mama's Funeral (1962), One Hundred Years of Solitude (1967), Innocent Erendira and Other Stories (1972), The Autumn of the Patriarch (1975), Chronicle of a Death Foretold (1981), Love in the Time of Cholera (1985), The General in His Labyrinth (1989), Strange Pilgrims (1992), Of Love and Other Demons (1994) and Memories of My Melancholy Whores (2005).
 Many of his books arepublished by Penguin.
 He was awarded the Nobel Prize for Literature in 1982.
 Gabriel Garcia Marquez died in 2014.
 Gabriel Garcia Marquez (1927-2014) was a short-story writer, novelist, journalist and a screenwriter from Colombia.
 He was a reporter for a Colombian newspaper, El Espectador, and also a foreign correspondent stationed in New York, Rome, Paris and Barcelona.
 Marquez is the author of numerous popular novels and short stories.
 He is well known for his unique literary style known as magical realism, in which he describes reality through magical events and elements.
 His most popular novels include Love in the Time of Cholera and One Hundred Years of Solitude.
 He was awarded the Nobel Prize in Literature in 1982.